railsrumble/railsrumble.github.com/rules.markdown

 Judging, will occur after the build portion of the competition is completed.
 Both qualifying competitor judges and public judges will pick their favorite entries and rank them, at the same time.
 Competitor judge rankings will result in the top ten overall winners.
 Public judges will result in a single "Public Favorite" award.

-The judging period will take place from October 20th, 2014 until October 24th, 2014.
+The judging period will take place from November 9th, 2015 until November 15th, 2015.

 All judging will occur from the perspective of an average consumer / Internet end user.
 Meaning, code quality will not be judged.
 We believe code quality to be a highly subjective affair, and thorough reviews are extremely time-intensive and not in the best interests of this competition.
 Your application will be judged based on it's visible merits.
 In particular, we ask judges to consider a number of aspects including: originality, usefulness, appearance, and completeness.
 However, these categories are not individually rated.